xfmeng17/apue/README.md

 only by the superuser.
 Because a process that is running set-user-ID to some other user usually assumes extra permissions, it must be written carefully.

+- `[ch8.13, p264] put a time-and-date stamp into a certain file` We could use the functions described in Section 6.10 to do this: call `time` to get the current calendar time, then call `localtime` to convert it to a broken-down time, then call `strftime` to format the result, the finally write the result to the file.